AbhayJoshi-Dev/2DPhysics/README.md

 # 2d Physics

 A small 2D Physics engine developed for learning more about collision detection and collision response.
-It's written in C++ using [SDL2](https://www.libsdl.org/) and [imgui](https://github.com/ocornut/imgui).
+It's written in C++ using [SDL2](https://www.libsdl.org/).

 ## Build Instructions